AdrianoGilbert/Adriano_Portfolio/README.md

 - Demonstrates how to prepare raw data acquired from the web that needs Data Wrangling.

-- Focus on acquiring and Preparing steps of Data Science workflow.
+- Focus on acquiring and preparing steps of Data Science workflow.

 ### Tools: